ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 Tech Plugins
 -------------------------------

 A techonology plugin consists of two or more files: a ``*.tech.json`` and a ``defaults.yml``.

 The ``*.tech.json`` contains pointers to relevant PDK files and fundamental technology constants.
-These values are not meant to be overriden, nor can they be. ``defaults.yml`` sets default technology variables for Hammer to consume, which may be specific to this technology or generic to all.
+These values are not meant to be overriden, nor can they be.

+``defaults.yml`` sets default technology variables for Hammer to consume, which may be specific to this technology or generic to all.
 These values may be overriden by design-specific configurations.
-An example of this is shown in ``hammer/src/hammer-vlsi/technology/asap7/``, and how to setup a technology plugin is documented in more detail in the Technology portion of the docs.
+An example of this is shown in ``hammer/src/hammer-vlsi/technology/asap7/``, and how to setup a technology plugin is documented in more detail in the :ref:`technology` section.

 Tool Plugins
 -------------------------------